 When your body is able to burn fat for fuel, your liver creates water-soluble fats called ketones that burn far more efficiently than carbohydrates.
 Ketone burning creates far less oxidation damage by reactive oxygen species and secondary free radicals; both of which damage your cellular and mitochondrial cell membranes, proteins, and DNA.

-To start a ketogenic diet the first step is to eliminate packaged, processed foods.
+To start a ketogenic diet the first step is to eliminate packaged, processed foods, sodas, and anything of a junk food and fast food nature.
 The emphasis is on real whole foods, plenty of healthy fats and as few net carbs (total carbs minus fiber) as possible.
 This typically involves dramatically reducing or temporarily eliminating all grains and any food high in sugar, particularly fructose, but also galactose (found in milk) and other added and natural sugars.

 Ketotic diets usually involve getting fat intake up to about 70-75% of total daily calories.
 Protein is limited to about 20-25% of calories, and carbohydrates are reduced to about 5-10% of daily calories.
 When eating like this our body shifts into burning ketones which is a more efficient fuel for the brain and other organs.
 Food cravings diminish and weight loss ensues.